 Labeling conditions: Labeling of cell therapies require patient-specific details along with the chain of custody labeling, unique NDC codes for various dosing kits, and additional labeling text statements, impacting the impact label size and placement.
 In certain cases, information has to be presented in multiple languages on the product label.

-Challenges in Cell Therapy Packaging
+Challenges in the Cell Therapy Packaging Market

 Given the complexities associated with handling of cell therapies, it has become imperative for cell therapy developers to outline a strategic plan for their packaging and transportation.
 Moreover, it is important to re-evaluate the packaging considerations for these personalized treatment options.
 Packaging should ensure the sterility and quality of cell therapies, while providing information on identity and, in certain cases, dosing instructions as well.
 Primary packaging, owing to the fact that it is in direct contact with the therapy, is considered to be critical for preservation of product stability, efficacy and safety.